 Welcome to Cook & Tell, a foodletter about cooking, family and life on a Maine island.

-Almost half a century ago, my mom, Karyl Bannister, started writing Cook & Tell as a weekly column in the local newspaper.
+Almost half a century ago, my mom, Karyl Bannister, began Cook & Tell as a weekly column in the local newspaper.
 A few years later, she launched a monthly cooking newsletter by the same name which she wrote, illustrated and published, working her way into the hearts and kitchens of thousands of home, hobby and professional cooks all over the world.

 Would you believe she did this for nearly 40 years, all without the internet?